What are Smart Contracts and how do they work?

 As you learned in the Beginners’ section of the Academy, smart contracts fundamentally act as the fuel for the growth of the Ethereum network in line with the goal of Ethereum to further advance use cases for blockchains.

-In this lesson, you are going to learn about smart contracts.
+In this article, you are going to learn about smart contracts.

 What are smart contracts?